 The meeting opened with a statement from Dr Wan Gang, Minister of Science & Technology of China.
-Minister Wan welcomed the delegates to Suzhou and underlined China's commitment to the ITER project, "The Chinese Government gives high importance to ITER and joins hands with the ITER Organization and the other six Members to guarantee the success of the project.
+Minister Wan welcomed the delegates to Suzhou and underlined China's commitment to the ITER Project, "The Chinese Government gives high importance to ITER and joins hands with the ITER Organization and the other six Members to guarantee the success of the project.
 ITER will demonstrate to the world that global challenges can be overcome by science and technology."

 The sixth meeting of the ITER Council in Suzhou, China.

 All Members of the ITER collaboration reiterated their support for the project and commended the progress that has been achieved.
 "In bringing ITER this far, we have together had to face many daunting challenges.
-With full mutual understanding, good will and family spirit, we have no doubt that we shall be able to find the best way forward to serve our common objective to secure the complete success of this remarkable project ", commented José Manuel Silva Rodríguez, Head of the European Delegation.
+With full mutual understanding, good will and family spirit, we have no doubt that we shall be able to find the best way forward to serve our common objective to secure the complete success of this remarkable project," commented José Manuel Silva Rodríguez, Head of the European Delegation.

-The ITER Council noted and reviewed reports from its scientific and managerial subsidiary bodies which outlined the progress on subjects such as: the Draft Annual Work Plan for 2011, Financial Audit, the ITER Organization's draft budget for the next years, Export Control, Peaceful Uses and Non-Proliferation, and the Test Blanket Module programme.
+The ITER Council noted and reviewed reports from its scientific and managerial subsidiary bodies which outlined the progress on subjects such as: the Draft Annual Work Plan for 2011, Financial Audit, the ITER Organization's draft budget for the next years, Export Control, Peaceful Uses and Non-Proliferation, and the Test Blanket Module program.
 Council approved the annual accounts and balance sheets for 2009.

-The ITER Members agreed to hold a Council Meeting in Cadarache, France in the last week of July 2010 when all delegations expect to be in a position to complete discussions on the next steps of the ITER project.
+The ITER Members agreed to hold a Council Meeting in Cadarache, France in the last week of July 2010 when all delegations expect to be in a position to complete discussions on the next steps of the ITER Project.

 BACKGROUND TO THE NEWS RELEASE